johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 movement keys.
 Press :kbd:`Enter` or :kbd:`Esc` to exit from location selection mode, or press :kbd:`G` again to return to the destination cell.
 The included ``Wizardry`` example map contains such multi-source teleports.

+You can display lines connecting all linked cells in the level by holding down the :kbd:`'` key (apostrophe key, to the left of :kbd:`Enter`).
+There are also :ref:`Preferences options <display link lines>` to display these link lines automatically for the current cell, or to display all link lines all the time.

+TODO image?

 If you delete a linked cell, change its floor type, put a label on it or an annotation with a type other than **None**, the link will be severed.
 Again,